 (G) Although information comes from many sources, claim assessment is frequently based in part on information provided by the Fire and Police Bureaus.
-If the Bureau designates a process for requesting documents, then Fund staff will comply with that process.
+If the bureau designates a process for requesting documents, then Fund staff will comply with that process.
 With the exception of attorney-client privileged documents, all information gathered and made part of the Claim file will be accessible to the Member upon the Member’s request.
-If a Bureau deems some records as privileged, it is that Bureau’s responsibility to identify what information is privileged and withhold the information.
+If a bureau deems some records as privileged, it is that bureau’s responsibility to identify what information is privileged and withhold the information.

 5.12.04 – ELIGIBILITY AND AMOUNT OF BENEFITS

-Any Active Member with at least one (1) year of active service who becomes incapacitated from performing his or her required duties on account of injury or sickness not service connected, and who at the time of said disability was either a recipient of disability benefits under Section 5-115 of this Article or was contributing to the Fund from his or her current salary in accordance with the provisions of this Article, shall, upon the cessation of his or her sick leave benefits for such cause and upon cessation of his or her current salary other than vacation pay, be entitled to benefits equal to his or her maximum earned pension, but in no event less than twenty percent of the then current salary of a First Class Fire Fighter or First Class Police Officer, as the case may be, until he or she recovers, or if he or she has not recovered, until he or she reaches Compulsory Retirement Age.
+Any Active Member with at least one (1) year of active service who becomes incapacitated from performing his or her required duties on account of injury or sickness not service connected, and who at the time of said disability was either a recipient of disability benefits under Section 5-115 or was contributing to the Fund from his or her current salary in accordance with the provisions of Article 5 of the Plan, shall, upon the cessation of his or her sick leave benefits for such cause and upon cessation of his or her current salary other than vacation pay, be entitled to benefits equal to his or her maximum earned pension, but in no event less than twenty percent of the then current salary of a First Class Fire Fighter or First Class Police Officer, as the case may be, until he or she recovers, or if he or she has not recovered, until he or she reaches Compulsory Retirement Age.
 The Board, or designee, shall determine whether the applicant for benefits meets the requirements herein set forth.

 5.12.05 – RECIPIENTS OF DISABILITY BENEFITS

-(A) Certificate of Continued Disability
+(A) Certificate of Continued Disability:

 (1) Any Member receiving disability benefits under the Plan shall file with the Director a physician's certificate of continued disability for each pay period, unless otherwise waived by the Director.

-(B) Outside Employment Conditions
+(B) Outside Employment Conditions:

-(1) Name and address of Member;
+(1) name and address of Member;

-(2) The proposed type of work, employment, business calling or vocation;
+(2) the proposed type of work, employment, business calling or vocation;

-(3) Name and address of the place where the proposed employment will be done;
+(3) name and address of the place where the proposed employment will be done;

-(4) The hours of work and the time that would be required of the disabled Member in such proposed work, employment, business, calling or vocation;
+(4) the hours of work and the time that would be required of the disabled Member in such proposed work, employment, business, calling or vocation;

-(6) Such other information which the Member feels is pertinent to his request.
+(6) such other information which the Member feels is pertinent to his request.